12.3. Polymorphism In Depth

 The complete polymorphic version of the demonstration program: shape-poly.cpp

-You really must compare Figure 4 above to Figure 3 in the original shape drawing problem.
-The two code fragments do the same thing!
-They both draw the user's selected shape.
+Comparing Figure 4 above to Figure 3 in the original shape drawing problem gives a sense of polymorphism's computational power and potential.
+The two code fragments do the same thing, drawing the user's selected shape.
 The polymorphic version above does not bind to the correct draw function until the time of the function call.
-At that time, it is the object to which the pointer points that determines which function is called.
+By the time the program makes the polymorphic function call, the user has selected which shape to draw, and the program has instantiated the appropriate object.
+The object determines which function to call: the program "sends the draw message to the object, and it responds appropriately depending on what kind of object it is."

 Polymorphism